Azure/acs-engine/docs/clusterdefinition.md

         {
             "name": "kube-proxy-daemonset",
             "enabled" : true,
-            "data" : <gzip + base64 encoded string of your k8s addon YAML>,
+            "data" : <base64 encoded string of your k8s addon YAML>, }
-        }
     ]
 }
 ```
-For kubernetes component manifests, you will need to pass in a _gzip + base64_ encoded string of the kubernetes manifest YAML file to _KubernetesComponentConfig["data"]_ .
+For kubernetes component manifests, you will need to pass in a _base64_ encoded string of the kubernetes manifest YAML file to _KubernetesComponentConfig["data"]_ .
 For example, to pass a custom kube-scheduler config, do the following:

 ```
 "kubernetesConfig": {
     "schedulerConfig": {
-            "data" : "<gzip + base64 encoded string of your k8s manifest YAML>"
+            "data" : "<base64 encoded string of your k8s manifest YAML>" }
-        }
 }
 ```